llbranco/PPLGPwn/README.md

         (If you use the USB stick in the future, it will overwrite the local copy again.
 Probably useful for updates of goldhen etc.)

     4. GoldHEN should start at this point

+## How to run PS4HEN-VTX on PS4 7.00 / 11.00 using PPLGPwn
+1. Copy the payload file `ps4-hen-xxxx-PPPwn-vtx-1.0xxx.bin` corresponding to the PS4 firmware to the root directory of USB drive exFAT.
+[PS4hen-vtx directory](https://github.com/llbranco/PPLGPwn/tree/main/ps4hen-vtx_USB)

+2. and Rename the payload file to `payload.bin`.

+3. Plug the USB stick into your PS4

+4. Run the PPPwn exploit
+    At this point this should automatically:
+    1. run PPPwn stage1.bin

+    2. trigger the stage2.bin vtx which will look for `payload.bin` on the inserted USB stick

+    3. I'm not sure if vtx stage2.bin copy anything to your console's hard drive.

+4. VTXHEN should start at this point

 ## Articles
 [Wololo](https://wololo.net/2024/05/14/pplgpwn-hack-your-ps4-with-your-tv/),